U.S. Route 281 in Texas: History

 A project to construct a stack interchange at I-410 (the "San Antonio Web") was completed June 9, 2008; formerly there was no direct access between the two freeways and surface streets were required to travel between the freeways.
 The reason for this initial lack of direct interchange was due to litigation filed in the late 1960s against the Texas Highway Department over the highway's original construction alignment through portions of Brackenridge Park and Olmos Park that were alleged to be in violation of several Federal laws, ultimately including NEPA.
 As a result of the Supreme Court decision in a more advanced and very similar case involving the proposed construction of I-40 through Overton Park in Memphis, Tennessee which upheld and affirmed the plaintiffs in that circumstance and precluded that highway's construction through the parkland with Federal funding, the Texas Highway Department chose instead to construct the McAlister Freeway entirely with State funding using a modified design that would increase curvature but limit encroachment into and noise impact on the Sunken Gardens area within Brackenridge Park.
 Funding of various highway projects from around Texas was re-allocated to the McAlister Freeway project, which was initially completed with only the indirect interchange via existing surface streets to Loop 410 since it required no Federal funding or approval and the Loop 410 overpass of that location where the McAlister Freeway main lanes would pass beneath had already been completed many years earlier.

 In 2010, US 281 from Loop 1604 to Bulverde Road in north San Antonio was re-constructed as a superstreet.
 Groundbreaking was held on March 11, 2010 with construction finishing later that year in September.
+The re-construction slightly increased travel times but this section of US 281 was still the most congested highway in Bexar County.
+After nearly two decades of planning an delays, TxDOT upgraded this section of highway from a superstreet to a limited–access freeway, with construction beginning in 2017 and concluding in 2022.
+Section 1, from Loop 1604 to Stone Oak Parkway, was constructed from 2017 to 2020.
+Section 2, from Stone Oak Parkway to Borgfeld Drive, was constructed from 2019 to 2022.
+The estimated cost for the project was $532 million.
+Ground breaking for the project was held on March 31, 2017 with construction officially beginning on July 17.

 The highway was expanded from a two-lane highway to a four-lane divided highway from River Crossing to the Comal-Blanco county line at a cost of $30.5 million.

 Future

 The section of US 281 from I-2/US 83 in Pharr to George West is steadily being upgraded to an interstate-grade freeway as part of the Interstate 69 expansion, and will be signed as Interstate 69C.
-The bypass for Premont is under construction scheduled for completion in 2024.

-The section of US 281 from Loop 1604 to the Bexar–Comal county line currently experiences heavy congestion during peak hours, being the most congested highway in Bexar County.
-TxDOT is upgrading this section of highway from a superstreet to a limited–access freeway, with construction beginning in 2017 and concluding in 2022.
-Section 1, from Loop 1604 to Stone Oak Parkway, is planned to be constructed from 2017 to 2020.
-Section 2, from Stone Oak Parkway to Borgfeld Drive, is planned to be constructed from 2019 to 2022.
-The project will cost $532 million.
-Ground breaking for the project was held on March 31, 2017 with construction officially beginning on July 17.